What was government asking?

-The government consultation asks for views on a new social value procurement model, which focuses on: giving 'voluntary community and social enterprise' (VCSE) more access to supply chains; creating work and skills opportunities for disadvantaged groups; worker health and wellbeing; environmental sustainability; safe and secure supply chains.
+Government's consultation asked for views on a new social value procurement model, foscusing on: giving 'voluntary community and social enterprise' (VCSE) more access to supply chains; creating work and skills opportunities for disadvantaged groups; worker health and wellbeing; environmental sustainability; safe and secure supply chains.

 - Buyers must be helped to understand how different types of provider, such as co-ops, might be well-placed to deliver particular social value outcomes, such as decent work, or reduced inequalities in opportunity, influence and wealth

 - A social value model based on broad categories like 'VCSE' needs to understand co-ops better and root out ‘sham’ VCSEs

 - The social value model should link different types of business ownership to particular social value outcomes